ayushwashere/sudoku.ai/README.md

 instead work on:
 --> bringing this in front of people. implement a GUI --> exploring different AI techniques for solving the problem

+technically it would make more sense if the timing information was stored in the solver and not the sudoku itself since i want to run experiments running the sovler and comparing the times etc.

+-- create a solver class